watusi/h4h-san-diego-2019-qrs/README.md

 The QRS group is developing a website to help the public discover issues and solutions for military veterans.

-The basic concept is to encourage users to learn about these issue through a gamification concept.
+The basic concept is to encourage users to learn about these issues through a gamification concept.
 Users scan QR codes, which might simply be random QR codes found in the environment, or QR codes from participating sponsors (such as retailers, etc.)